 The poor man giving alms to the Buddha was an earlier birth of the poor man making an offering to the tree fairy.
-That evening when the Buddha heard some of his disciples discussing the day’s events, he told them this story so they knew it was not the first time he had eaten the man’s humble cake and that the other time also resulted in him becoming wealthy and being appointed royal treasurer.
+That evening when the Buddha heard some of his disciples discussing the day’s events, he told them this story so they knew that it was not the first time he had eaten the man’s humble cake and that the other time also resulted in him becoming wealthy and being appointed royal treasurer.